Learn About Beekeeping

 Our training course is intended to give you a good grounding in beekeeping, building your confidence and knowledge by working with an experienced beekeeper.
 We will introduce you to bees and bee handling during your first season.
 The theory part of the course provides you with the necessary knowledge to manage your own bees during your second season.

-The course will have three elements, we expect that beginners will participate in all of these.
+The course will have three elements; we expect that beginners will participate in all of these.

-If you are interested in learning more about beekeeping, our taster sessions consist of a half day introduction to beekeeping.
+If you are interested in learning more about beekeeping, our taster sessions consist of a half-day introduction to beekeeping.
 After a talk by an experienced beekeeper, we will provide you with the opportunity to see the inside of a working hive and introduce you to some of the equipment associated with beekeeping.

-This may be sufficient to satisfy your curiosity but if you wish to learn more we will provide you with the opportunity to visit local apiaries and enrol in the winter theory course.
+This may be sufficient to satisfy your curiosity, but if you wish to learn more, we will provide you with the opportunity to visit local apiaries and enrol in the winter theory course.

-Get ‘hands on’ experience of inspecting bees with an experienced beekeeper and an understanding of the commitment required to be a beekeeper.
+Get ‘hands-on’ experience of inspecting bees with an experienced beekeeper and an understanding of the commitment required to be a beekeeper.

-– you will need to invest in a bee suit
+– You will need to invest in a bee suit.

-– you should be prepared to commit to six inspections during the summer season.
+– You should be prepared to commit to six inspections during the summer season.

 - The hive